nens/threedi-docs/source/h_subgrid.rst

    Examples of flow in a flume, where a slight change in bathymetry strongly affects the flow.

-The key assumption of the subgrid method, is that water levels vary much more gradually, than the bathymetry.
+The key assumption of the subgrid method, is that water levels vary much more gradually than the bathymetry.
 In most methods used for hydrodynamic computations, water levels are assumed to be uniform within a computational cell.
 Traditionally, this is also assumed for the bathymetry within such a cell.
 The subgrid-based method allows the bathymetry to vary within a computational cell, while the water level remains uniform.
-In 3Di two grids are defined; a high resolution subgrid and a coarse(r) computational grid.
+In 3Di, two grids are defined; a high resolution *subgrid* and a coarser *computational grid*.

-All input data, such as the bathymetry, roughness and infiltration rates can be defined on the high resolution grid, while the computations are performed on the coarse computational grid.
-Volumes and cross-sectional areas are based using the high resolution bathymetry information.
+All input data, such as the bathymetry, roughness and infiltration rates, can be defined on the high resolution grid, while the computations are performed on the coarse computational grid.
+Volumes and cross-sectional areas are calculated using the high resolution bathymetry information.
 The variation of the bathymetry within a computational cell, related to a 2D surface water cell means that a cell can be dry, wet or partly wet.

-For ground water computational cells, the depth of the impervious layer is assumed to be uniform.
-The storage capacity in a ground water cell is based on the high resolution bathymetry information.
-This implies that a ground water cell can also be dry, partly full and maximally filled.
-This happens when the ground water level reaches the highest level of the bathymetry within a computational cell.
+For groundwater computational cells, the depth of the impervious layer is assumed to be uniform.
+The storage capacity in a groundwater cell is based on the high resolution bathymetry information.
+This implies that a groundwater cell can also be dry, partly full or completely full.
+This happens when the groundwater level reaches the highest level of the bathymetry within a computational cell.

 The subgrid method has three implications: